-During 2002 a total of 344 asbestos removal/encapsulation project applications were received and reviewed by SWCAA, zero asbestos related complaints were received, and 40 asbestos removal and encapsulation projects were inspected.
+During 2005 a total of 776 asbestos project notifications were received and reviewed by SWCAA, three asbestos-related complaints were received, and six asbestos removal and encapsulation projects were inspected.
 In order to offset the cost of administering this program, a fee is required on each notification.
 The fee amount varies depending upon the type and size of the project.